neurohackademy/brain-data-science/content/welcome.md

-# Neuroinformatics
+# Data Science for Neuroimaging

+Neuroscience aims to understand the wau

-Neuroinformatics is the study of the brain using computing.
+Neuroimaging is the study of the human brain with measurement technologies that .
 It merges ideas from pscyhology, biology, physics, statistics as well as computer science and engineering to process, analyze and interpret data from neuroscience experiments, as well as simulate brain activity at different scales.